-In addition, such an applicant who was exempted from the Fundamentals Level (or Part I and Part 2 under the December 2001 syllabus) of the Association's syllabus must have completed the Professional Level (or Part 3 of the December 2001 syllabus) of the Association's syllabus within five years of becoming eligible to sit that part.
+In addition, such an applicant who was exempted from all the Fundamentals Level (or Part 1 and Part 2 under the December 2001 syllabus) of the Association's syllabus must have completed the Professional Level (or Part 3 of the December 2001 syllabus) of the Association's syllabus within five years of becoming eligible to sit that part.
+Similarly, an applicant who first registered as an ACCA student on or after 1 January 2010 and is eligible for exemption from all or part of the Fundamentals Level (or Part 1 and Part 2 under the December 2001 syllabus) of the Association's syllabus on the basis of qualifications gained more than five years previously (at the date of initial registration as an ACCA student) will forfeit this exemption and will be required to sit the Fundamentals Level of the Association's syllabus.